Exit (festival): History

 In 2006 The Observer listed Exit as its festival pick in its list of top 25 travel experiences.
 The Guardian listed it in "12 top trips for 2008".
 The international edition of CNN, CNN World Fiesta, included Exit on the list of nine best music festivals in the world in 2011.
 In 2013 Euronews listed Exit as sixth in its pick of 10 European music festivals.
 In 2018 BBC News noted Exit as one of the world's largest music festivals, hosting more than 200,000 people from 60 countries.
 In June 2019 Forbes published an article claiming that "Thanks to the upcoming EXIT Festival, Serbia is now a new festival hot spot worth your attention".

-Superbrands Serbia 2006–2007 listed Exit as one of seven public urban identity superbrands.
+Superbrands Serbia 2006–2007 listed Exit as one of seven public urban identity super brands.
 In March 2018 in Sarajevo, Bosnia and Herzegovina, the Regional Cooperation Council awarded the Exit Festival as Champion of Regional Cooperation for 2017.

-Exit organizes seven events in five countries in South-East Europe: No Sleep Festival (Belgrade, Serbia) in April and November, Sea Star Festival (Umag, Croatia) in May; Exit Festival (Novi Sad, Serbia) and Sunland Festival (Primorsko, Bulgaria) In July; Revolution Festival (Timișoara, Romania) and Sea Dance Festival (Budva, Montenegro) in August and Ada Divine Awakening Festival (Ada Bojana, Montenegro) in September.
-Previously, Exit also organized Festival 84 (Jahorina Mountain, Bosnia and Herzegovina), which was cancelled in February 2019 due to administrative reasons beyond the organizers' control.
+Exit group organizes five events in five countries: Sea Star Festival (Umag, Croatia) in May, Get EXITed (Strumica, North Macedonia) and Ada Divine Awakening Festival (Ada Bojana, Montenegro) in September, No Sleep Festival (Belgrade, Serbia) in November, and an upcoming event at the Great Pyramid of Giza in Egypt from October 2026.
+The Exit festival itself was cancelled after the 2025 edition, due to the political pressure, while previously, Exit also organized Festival 84 (Jahorina Mountain, Bosnia and Herzegovina), which was cancelled in February 2019 due to administrative reasons beyond the organizers' control, Sunland Festival in Primorsko, Bulgaria in 2021, Revolution Festival in Timișoara, Romania, which lasted from 2014 to 2019, and Sea Dance Festival in Montenegro and Croatia, which lasted from 2014 do 2023.

-Due to the COVID-19 Pandemic, festivals organized by the Exit group in 2020 have been postponed until 2021, except Sea Star, Revolution and No Sleep festivals, which have been postponed until 2022.
-Exit Festival, which has been pushed back to August 2020 at first, but ultimately postponed until July 2021, with a 4-day semi-virtual edition organized in September 2020, as part of the global Life Stream project.
-During four days, only 250 daily attenders were allowed live, while videos of the performances were presented at the end of September to the multi-million audience worldwide through the eight day long streaming festival.
+Due to the COVID-19 pandemic, festivals organized by the Exit group in 2020 were postponed until 2021, except for Sea Star, Revolution, and No Sleep festivals, which were postponed until 2022.
+Exit Festival, which was initially pushed back to August 2020, was ultimately postponed until July 2021 but held a 4-day semi-virtual edition in September 2020 as part of the global Life Stream project.
+During the four days, only 250 in-person attendees were allowed each day, while videos of the performances were presented at the end of September to the multi-million audience worldwide through the eight-day-long streaming festival.